The top 10 most frequent questions that intended parents ask

 9. How long does it take for the surrogate to get pregnant?

-When it comes to a Surrogate’s frozen embryo transfer cycle, each case can vary due to several factors.
+When it comes to a surrogate’s frozen embryo transfer cycle, each case can vary due to several factors.
 In a typical scenario, the embryo transfer procedure usually takes place between days 19 and 21 of the Surrogate’s menstrual cycle.
 This is followed by a pregnancy blood test approximately 10 days post-implantation.
 We will continue to follow up with the Surrogate until the 10 weeks OB ultrasound.
 After 10 week’s OB ultrasound, the Surrogate will be discharged to her OB’s care.
 This process, from start to finish, could also take a few months, depending on what procedures need to be completed.
 Some surrogates do not get pregnant on the first cycle, which may mean going through another cycle of IVF.

 10. How many times do I need to come to California?